nicobao/personal-notebook/004_choosing_api_tech.md

 Besides, REST is bound to HTTP - but JSON-RPC is transport-agnostic.
 JSON-RPC only defines the application-level protocol (the JSON Schema to be sent over some transport layer).
 JSON-RPC can also be used over WebSocket or raw TCP / UDP.
 JSON-RPC is still bount to JSON and its relatively poor performance though, it doesn't have an Intermediary Description Language (IDL) like other RPC out there, which would enable this decoupling.
 But it's not JSON-RPC goal.
 JSON-RPC is designed to be simple.

 [This article](https://dev.to/radixdlt/json-rpc-vs-rest-for-distributed-platform-apis-3n0m) summarizes well why JSON-RPC is a superior approach to REST.
+A drawback is that caching in REST is straightforward as every endpoint are different.
+With JSON-RPC, it's a little trickier.

 Unfortunately, the standardization and tooling story around JSON-RPC are lacking behind.